Kimberly Sharp, Dean

 NUR 390 - Maternal/Newborn Nursing & Women’s Health

 NUR 484 - Behavioral/Mental Health Nursing

 TOEFL Admission Criteria Specifications for the School of Nursing

 A certain level of English proficiency is necessary for academic success in nursing as well as for patient safety.
 In addition to Mississippi College’s English proficiency requirements, all applicants to the School of Nursing whose first language is not English (including international and/or U.S. residents) must meet additional requirements.
-Students who have a first degree from a program with English as the primary language may provide documentation to request exemption from the TOEFL requirement.

-The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required of all applicants to clinical level courses in the School of Nursing whose first language is not English, with the exception of licensed practical nurses and registered nurses who hold current United States LPN or RN licensure.
+The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required of all applicants to the School of Nursing whose first language is not English, with the exception of licensed practical nurses and registered nurses who hold current United States LPN or RN licensure.
 (LPN and RN students may be required to take the TOEFL / IELTS or other testing before or during the course of the program, if so recommended by the Dean and/or School of Nursing faculty instructors).

 Minimum TOEFL Scores for Consideration of Admission:

 To be considered for admission to the School of Nursing, applicants must achieve minimum scores on the TOEFL Internet-based test (TOEFL iBT) of:

 Minimum Cumulative Score of:

 AND Minimum Individual Scores of 18, with target scores of: